 4. Cirripedia – Barnacles

 They are even found glued to the body of whales, turtles, crabs and other sea creatures.
-Most animals are not even aware of barnacles on their body because they do not produce harmful effects.
+Most animals are unaware of barnacles on their body because they do not produce harmful effects.

 5. Cubomedusae – Box Jellyfish